-The MD Transportation Authority (MDTA) offers the following travel tips for the spring months:
+The MD Transportation Authority (MDTA) offers the following travel tips for the winter months:

 - For real-time updates on major incidents follow us on Twitter at twitter.com/TheMDTA.
 Find us on Facebook at facebook.com/TheMDTA.

-- Get there faster with E-ZPass.
-Visit ezpassmd.com to enroll on-line and for a list of E-ZPass "On the Go” retail locations.
+- Save time & money with E-ZPass Maryland.
+Visit ezpassmd.com to enroll online and for a list of E-ZPass Maryland “On the Go” retail locations.

 - For all toll rates, use our online Toll Rate Calculator.

 - Consider the Intercounty Connector (ICC)/MD 200 and the I-95 Express Toll Lanes (ETL) in Baltimore in your travels.